Chapter 1: Back to Privet Drive

 The car behind them honked impatiently.
 Uncle Vernon forgot about his nephew for the moment as he stuck his head out the window to curse at the other driver.

-When at long last they pulled into the driveway of Number 4 Privet Drive, they clambered out of the car (Dudley with great difficulty).
+At long last they pulled into the driveway of Number 4 Privet Drive and clambered out of the car (Dudley with great difficulty).
 Vernon slammed the car door and marched up the front walk.
-Dudley trailed behind him, sending Harry an evil smirk over his shoulder.
-Harry was left to struggle with his trunk.
+Dudley trailed behind him, smirking at Harry over his shoulder.
+Harry was left alone to struggle with his trunk.

 Nearly ten minutes later, he was barely halfway up the stairs.
 Hedwig began to protest at being jostled so Harry quickly moved to open her cage.
 He doubted Uncle Vernon would be very forgiving of his owl this summer; she certainly hadn't endeared herself to him in summers past.